liborty/TokenCrypt/README.md

 ## Introduction

-It is not an objective of TokenCrypt to replace `git` and to automatically keep the complete histories of everything, as that carries significant costs in complexity and storage.
+It is not an objective of TokenCrypt to replace `git` and to keep the complete histories of everything, as that carries significant costs in complexity and storage.
 The quest for being totally foolproof is subject to the law of diminishing returns, as foolishness generally knows no bounds.
 TokenCrypt is more akin to `borg`; an efficient archiver and backing up tool.
 The key difference, if excuse the pun, lies in TokenCrypt deploying more secure encryption and sometimes better compression as well.
-On the other hand, in its update mode, it only maintains the current version of the archive.
+In its update mode, it only maintains the current version of the archive.
 Historical checkpoints are up to the user to create and keep, as and when required.

 Scripts `ncrpt` and `expcrypt`read given input directory (tree) containing API tokens, base64 files and any other types of files.
 Subdirectories are processed recursively with -r option. `ncrpt` creates two output directories, `expcrypt` two archive files.